Adroiti/docs-for-code-review-tools/tfsec/google-compute-disk-encryption-customer-key.md

-Pattern: Missing use of managed keys for disk encryption
+Pattern: Missing use of managed keys for Google disk encryption

 Issue: -